PIBWL Polish Armour page Po polsku

 Suspension: drive sprocket in the front, idler at the rear.
 Paired bogey-type suspension.
 On each side four single roadwheels, rubber-rimmed, blocked in a bogey by two.
 The roadwheels were suspended on individual suspension arms, sprung by torsion bars.
 Each pair of wheels in a bogey had one horizontal hydraulical shock absorber.
 Two return rollers on each side.
 Single-pin, twin-spur metal tracks, each made of 87 links, link width 260 mm, pitch 90 mm, length of track on the ground 2.1 m, track 1.8 m.

 Hull: riveted of armour plates.
 The crew compartment was on the left, the engine compartment on the right.
 The crew was two: a driver and a commander/gunner.
 The driver's seat was in front of the crew compartment, to his right there was a transmission.
 Before the driver there was a one-part hatch, that could be lowered onto the front armour plate.
 The hatch had a small openining vision port, with a vision slot.
-The driver had also a modern reversible periscope, of the Polish design by Rudolf Gundlach.
+The driver had also a modern reversible periscope of the Polish design.
 Above the crew compartment there was an one-man turret, offset to the left, with the commander's seat in it.
 The turret had a two-leaf door in the rear wall and a hatch on the roof.
 It was also to be fitted with a reversible periscope.
 The turret traverse was manual.
 Series tanks were to be fitted with a radio.

 Camouflage